 - Mont Vernon, New Hampshire

 You did not specify the purity (there are many grades and strengths) or quantity.
 Most people would get this from a Laboratory supply house.
 Most of these are very reluctant to sell to private individuals since they have more than reasonable right to believe that it will not be disposed of properly and then the supply house is eventually liable.
-Next is safety, Battery acid is used by lots and lots of non trained people, because it is not instantly serious if you get some on you.
+Next is safety, battery acid [affil link] is used by lots and lots of non trained people, because it is not instantly serious if you get some on you.
 Very pure Sulfuric Acid will burn most peoples skin in less than 5 seconds.
 There are just too many ---- lawsuits by people that are just plain careless.
 Case and point, the old lady that spilled a cup of coffee from McDonalds on her privates and burned them.
 McDonalds did not spill it, the cup did not fail, it was a careless individual, yet she sued and won thousands.

 Battery acid is like a large firecracker as very pure sulfuric acid is to a small stick of dynamite.